QuadWrangle/slate/source/index.html.md

 	//...
 ]
 ```

+You may include the `ignoreChangeSets` flag (setting it to `true`) which will instruct the system to ignore change sets and simply update the constituent records as you wish.

 You may pass in the same payload and the system will determine if a new record needs to be created or simply just update said record.